Olympus OM-D EM-1 with Zuiko 12-40 mm f2.8 lens

 - the location of the power switch on the left-hand side of the camera is awkward.
 You can’t turn comfortably it on while looking through the viewfinder.
 [Interesting note – on the EM-1 Mk II, Olympus provides the option to customize the lever at the back of the camera (top, right side) to function as the power switch – although I still prefer the Nikon location.]

-- The hot shoe cover keeps falling off the camera.
+- The little plastic hot shoe cover keeps falling off the camera.
 And, get this.
 Olympus Canada won’t sell you another one.
 If you want one, the official word is that you have to send the camera off to be repaired.
 TRUE STORY.
 That said, when I complained, Olympus America sent me another one, for free!
 [Since I wrote this, I have lost the hot shoe cover yet again.
 Very frustrating.]

 - The dynamic range of the sensor is not as good as I would like it to be.
 I understand that the dynamic range of the EM-1 Mk II model is substantially better – the Mk II version has a bigger (20 MP) and allegedly better sensor.
 [Update] – I found that by using the setting to change the exposure compensation for highlights and shadows, I can handle the dynamic range issue much better.
 In other words, I can underexpose highlights (or overexpose shadows) and then deal with the photo in Lightroom.
 The lack of dynamic range is still a challenge, however.